 To assemble the flower, place a flower on top of the sepal, lining up the holes in the center.
 Wrap the napkin ring part around a napkin and then bring the ends through the lined-up holes and you’re done.

-This project makes a great table favor.
+Felt floral napkins rings make a great table favor.
 Pink or blue could work for a baby shower or all white could be used for a bridal shower.
 You could even make them in your school colors for a team dinner.

 I need to make a set that matches!